parthyadav3105/ping-pong/readme.md

 # PING-PONG
-	This is a a simple remake of traditional ping-pong game.One paddle is controlled by us as human and the other paddle is controlled by program.
+	This is a a simple remake of traditional ping-pong game.
+One paddle is controlled by us as human and the other paddle is controlled by program.

 	The code is open source.
 The game is designed to be cross platform.